The "Ground Truth" in Data Science: a pillar for reliable AI models!

 3. Your AI model doesn't need perfection.

-For example, Deep Learning models are excellent at ignoring errors/noise during the training process.
-This is true as long as they have a very large majority of good examples, and a minority of errors (which we guarantee in our services).
+For example, Deep Learning models are excellent at ignoring errors / noise during the training process.
+This is true as long as they have a very large majority of good examples, and a minority of errors: π which is what we guarantee in our services!

 We have deduced a few key quality control principles that we use in our assignments.
 We encourage our customers to apply these same principles when checking the datasets we annotate to meet their needs: